Motive Power Fundamentals-Truck and Coach-International Technical Education

-Description: Demonstrate a basic working knowledge of the construction, operating principles, testing and servicing of electrical system circuits and components, light and heavy duty lead acid batteries, gasoline fuel systems, intake and exhaust systems and emission control systems; demonstrate a basic working knowledge of the design, layout and interpretation of electrical system wiring diagrams.
+Description: Demonstrate a basic working knowledge of the construction, operating principles, testing and servicing of electrical system circuits and components, light and heavy duty lead acid batteries and demonstrate a basic working knowledge of the design, layout and interpretation of electrical system wiring diagrams.

 |TRCK1190||Fuel Systems I